 Summary

-The Brookfield Lenses Reflective Model is a valuable tool for critical reflection in education and professional development, particularly in health and social care.
+The Brookfield Lenses Reflective Model is a valuable tool for essential reflection in education and professional development, particularly in health and social care.
 Developed by Stephen Brookfield, a renowned scholar in adult education, this model offers a structured approach to reflection that encourages individuals to examine their experiences from multiple perspectives.
 By doing so, it fosters deeper insight and understanding.
+The Brookfield Lenses Reflective Model encourages practitioners to consider their own experiences through the lenses of their students’ perspectives, colleagues’ feedback, and theoretical frameworks.
+This multi-faceted approach not only enhances personal growth but also promotes improved practice within the field.
+Additionally, integrating frameworks such as ‘johns’ model of reflection explained can further enrich the reflective process, providing additional tools for individuals to critically analyze their actions and decisions in various contexts.

 Origins of the Model